-Medical Guardian and Medical Care Alert both offer a range of top-of-the-line medical alerts known for quickly connecting older adults to help during emergencies.
-In addition, both these brands offer affordability, contract-free service, and award-winning customer care.
+Medical Guardian and Medical Care Alert both offer a range of medical alert systems for seniors.
+Each company is known for quickly connecting older adults to help during emergencies.
+Additionally, both these brands offer affordability, contract-free service, and award-winning customer care.

 Despite the abundance of similarities between the two brands, Medical Guardian and Medical Care Alert also have some notable differences that you’ll want to keep in mind as you shop for the right system for you or your loved one.
 Read on for a more in-depth look at each brand, their systems, and how they compare.